 Offer them smart contracts, not good ones

 When you see a good player that you want to snag from another club.
 You’ll be able to offer them a contract.
-Sometimes the player won’t be interested in signing for you as ‘it’s too soon in their career’ or they don’t see the move as viable.
+Sometimes it’s too soon in their career so the player won’t be interested in signing for you.
 Don’t worry about this as you can’t do anything about it.
 However if you do find that hidden gem, to guarantee you sign them, look at this contract:

 So this is a youth player I’ve spotted from Crewe, a very good side to poach players from.
 Its 1st March, the day when I can sign youth players for compensation.
 What do you notice about this wage offer?
 16.25k per week?!?